letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 The differential equation can now be converted into a matrix eigenvalue problem by finding the eigenvalues of the matrix $H =D2 + V$. $D2$ is created by rolling $[-2, 1, 0,...,0, 1]$ across the rows, and $V$ is the diagonal matrix constructed from the potential evaluated on the grid.

 The numerical solutions start to diverge from the analytic solutions for higher quantum numbers because their oscillatory behavior will eventually break the resolution power of the grid.
-You can reduce $h$ or use a higher-order Finite Difference approximation to combat this.
+We can reduce $h$ or use a higher-order Finite Difference approximation to combat this.
 Decreasing $h$ too much is not desirable because the floating point approximation error will increase, but the Finite Difference approximation error will go down.
 We can always operate in a sweet spot for solving elementary problems.
 See [a seminar report](https://drive.google.com/file/d/1DIg4EB0zVfoEOu_4VoJFeTKqtzHaXho8/view?usp=sharing) I did in the past for a little bit more detail.

 ### Infinite Potential Well